ke4roh/lucidworks-fusion-config/README.md

 /path/to/config get prod my_app
 ```

 this will create the directory apps/my_app in your project.
 The "apps"
 directory is to support multiple applications, and it is important
 to the script to identify where to find its clusters.ini.
 Don't mess
 with it.

 Inside the apps/my_app directory, you will find index.json, which
 retains the order of the objects that were included in the download,
 and an exploded_objects folder which contains a folder for every
 type of object downloaded, and each of those folders contains
 a file for each object.

 Make any changes, keeping index.json consistent with the files,
 commit and review as per your regular procedures, then upload your
 config like so:

 ```bash
 /path/to/config set prod my_app
 ```

 Changes are applied with the "overwrite" option.
 If
 any objects might have been removed from the configuration,
 they will not be removed from Fusion.

+The "standalone=true" clause in the clusters.ini file
+indicates that that particular target is to have numShards,
+replicationFactor, and maxShardsPerNode set to 1 for every
+collection regardless of what is given for those values
+in the config.

 ## More advanced usage
 If you need to work with the zip files that Fusion uses,
 the `pack` and `unpack` operations transform between the
 exploded and zipped formats.

 The `validate` action sends the change to Fusion without
 applying it.